-Smith is a chartered accountant and President of Oakridge Financial Management Inc., a corporation that provides accounting and financial consulting services to small and medium sized businesses.
-He is also the Chief Financial Officer of Maglin Site Furniture Inc., a corporation that manufactures and distributes public site furniture primarily in Canada and the United States.
-He is currently a director of Armistice Resources Corp. (since 1987), audit committee chairman of Armistice Resources Corp. (since 2001), director of TriWestern Energy Corp.
-(2009), audit committee chairman of TriWestern Energy Corp.
-(2009) and a director of a number of private corporations.
-He is a past director and audit committee chairman of a number of public corporations, including Manson Creek Resources Ltd., CDG Investments Inc. and Tyler Resources Inc. Mr. Smith was admitted to the Institute of Chartered Accountants of Alberta in 1975 and holds a B.Comm. from the University of Calgary.
+Mr. Smith has been a member of the Board and Chairman of the Audit Committee since December 2009 and is a Chartered Accountant and President of Oakridge Financial Management Inc., a provider of financial and management consulting services to private and public companies.
+He is also the CFO and a director of Maglin Site Furniture Inc., a corporation that manufacturers and distributes public site furniture primarily in Canada and the United States.
+He is currently a director and chairman of the audit committee of Armistice Resources Corp and a director of a number of private corporations.
+He is a past director and audit committee chairman of a number of public and private resource corporations, including director and chairman of the audit committees of TriWestern Energy Inc., Manson Creek Resources Ltd., CDG Investments Inc. and Tyler Resources Inc. Mr. Smith was admitted to the Institute of Chartered Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary.